 Your Company has appointed M/s Deepak A. Variya & Co., Practicing Company Secretary (Certificate of Practice Number: 10111) as the Secretarial Auditor to undertake the Secretarial Audit of the Company for the Financial Year 2021-22 in accordance with the provisions of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Amendment Rules, 2020.
-The Secretarial Audit report in Form MR-3 is attached herewith as Annexure II.
-There were no qualifications, reservation or adverse remarks given by the Secretarial Auditor in the Secretarial Audit Report of the Company.
+The draft Secretarial Audit Report for said Financial Year in the prescribed Form MR-3 is appended as Annexure-III and there were no qualifications, reservation or adverse remarks given by the Secretarial Auditor in the Secretarial Audit Report of the Company.